Meringue

 What is meringue made of?

-Meringue is primarily made from egg whites and sugar, whipped together to create a light and airy mixture.
-The sugar stabilizes the egg whites, allowing them to hold their shape when baked.
+Meringue is primarily made from egg whites and sugar, whipped together to create a light and fluffy texture.
+Cream of tartar is often added to stabilize the egg whites and help achieve the desired consistency.

 Conclusion